Boroichi bargains provide cheer amid Japan's economic gloom

 Haggling is rare in Japan but bargain sales are common at Boroichi.
 Vintage kimonos in vermillion red and prints of cranes go for as little as 1000 yen ($9), often picked up by artisans who've spotted a modern use for the garments - as iPhone cases.

-Street festivals are a fixture in the calendar of many Japanese neighborhoods.
+Street festivals are a fixture in the calendar of many Japanese neighbourhoods.
 Boroichi, in the backstreets of west Tokyo's Setagaya district, is packed with children, couples on dates and old-timers strolling with friends.

 "It's a place to hang out, as well as buy," said interior designer Junichi Isohisa, clutching a bag of tatty indigo shawls in one hand and an antler in the other.